 Few things can boost your home’s curb appeal the way a fresh coat of paint will, but how do you choose which color or type of paint?
 With thousands of shades, sheens, and styles available at home improvement stores, it isn’t always easy to narrow down a color palette.
 Here are three things to consider before choosing exterior paint colors and why your decision matters.

-You might love the newest color trend or you might want to go with a bold color like burgundy, but the most important consideration is how that new paint look with the style of your home?
-Although most people overlook architecture when they chose paint colors, the fact is that neighbors and future homebuyers might have something to say about that dark red hue.
+1. Home Style You might love the newest color trend or you might want to go with a bold color like burgundy, but the most important consideration is how that new paint look with the style of your home?
+Although most people overlook architecture when they chose paint colors, the fact is that neighbors and future home buyers might have something to say about that dark red hue.

 Before you choose paint for your home’s exterior carefully consider the architecture of your home.
 If you aren’t sure what style your home is considered, snap a quick picture and run a reverse image search to look for similar builds.
 After the results come up, check to see what other colors builders have chosen for the exterior.